 About Communication Studies Club

-The Communication Studies Club is a student-driven organization designed for all Communication Studies majors and any student interested in learning about the Communication Studies field.
+The Communication Studies Club is a student-driven organization designed for all Communication Studies majors and minors and any student interested in learning about the Communication Studies field.
 CMST Club focuses on providing opportunities for students to further develop their communication knowledge and skills while engaging in academic, professional, and social networks.

 - Stimulate interest in the field of communication

 - Give students the opportunity to establish relationships with alumni, faculty, and students

 - Help students gain exposure to various internships and job opportunities in the field of communication

 - Foster a fun and casual atmosphere to enhance interpersonal communication skills

 CMST Club meetings are designed to offer students academic, professional, and social opportunities.
 Alumni and guest speakers are invited to the meetings to discuss career opportunities, offer career advice, and hold various networking workshops.